LiamJCates/Programming-Notes/Data Structures/Array/Array.md

 * Type specifies the type of items stored by an array, the type of these items determines the memory space needed by each individual array member
 * Array size is the size of an array in memory and it determined by the capacity * item memory size
 <br/><br/>

 A basic array has a fixed capacity that must be known at time of array instantiation and are thus known as fixed-capacity or fixed-size arrays.
 <br/><br/>

 ## Dynamic Array

-When using arrays as underlying storage for more complex data structures techniques are used to allow the array to resize
+When using arrays as underlying storage for more complex data structures techniques are used to allow the array to resize or have a dynamic capacity.
+<br/><br/>
 dynamic arrays (also called resizable, growable, or extensible) are array variables whose index ranges may be expanded at any time after creation, without changing the values of its current elements.
+<br/><br/>

-An extensible array can be implemented as a fixed-size array, with a counter that records how many elements are actually in use.
-The append operation merely increments the counter; until the whole array is used, the append operation may then re-allocate the underlying array with a larger size, and copy the old elements to the new area.
+A dynamic array can be implemented as a fixed-size array, with a counter that records how many elements are actually in use.
+The add/remove operations merely increments or decrement the counter accordingly, along with altering the collection itself.
+Once a threshold size is achieved, these operations then allocate a new array with a larger or smaller size, and copy the old elements to the new array then reassign the old arrays reference to point to the new array.

-Generally:
-When inserting items
+<br/><br/>
+Generally:<br/>
-if the number of items stored in the array is equal to the capacity create another array of the same type and double capacity copy the members from the old to the new array
+When inserting, if the number of items stored in the array is equal to the capacity<br/>
+* create another array of the same type and double capacity
+* copy the members from the old to the new array
+* reassign the reference
+<br/><br/>

-When removing items
+When removing items, if the number of items stored in the array is equal to capacity/4<br/>
-if the number of items stored in the array is equal to capacity/4 create another array of the same type and half the capacity copy the members from the old to the new array
+* create another array of the same type and half the capacity
+* copy the members from the old to the new array
+* reassign the reference
+<br/><br/>

 ## Array Amortized Analysis